ChemAxon/jws-load-balanced-example/README.md

 # Near cache config

+Setting hazelcast near cache option has the effect that read operations are faster due to faster hazelcast caching and caching the java objects instead of the serialized format.

+Consequences:

+* Synchronization between nodes is slower.
+* This has the effect that to keep jchem-db data consistent only one writer node is allowed, further jws-db nodes can only read the shared db.
+* Gateway has separate endpoints for reading and read-write operations:
+* * read: `jwsdbreadonly`
+* * read-write: `jwsdb`

+Near cache load-balanced example needs the following modifications in the above launch process:

 * Replace `Dockerfile` with `DockerfileNearCache` and re-build the docker images on the nodes.
 * use the relevant docker compose file: